 Thank You for your interest in our 5 lug conversion hubs.
 We have been making, selling and installing the custom wheel hubs for 1986-1993 Mazda and 1987-2000 Nissan trucks since 2001, many customers have enjoyed the ease of installation and the success they have had with these hubs compared to other methods people have tried over the years.
 We have had customers come to us for our hubs after they have tried other methods and had issues like broken wheel studs and wheels coming off the truck on the highway.
 Previously the hubs were marketed and sold by my other company No Limits Customs, which is now my fabrication and installation company and Specialty Autofab Supply is my parts business.

-Currently we are setting up to sell the Mazda hubs, we are exploring the option of offering the Nissan hubs as well, and we will update as soon as we know.
+Currently we are now selling the Mazda hubs, we are exploring the option of offering the Nissan hubs as well, and we will update as soon as we know.

 The hubs are precision CNC machined, chromoly steel.
 The wheel bearing race and seal surfaces are machined to match the factory Mazda hubs and except the stock bearings and seals.
 The new hub design allows you to use your existing Mazda rotors and brake pads or purchase new rotors and pads from your auto parts store, so if you use proper techniques and brake anti squeal products you won’t get brake noises like you get with some other methods of 5 lug swaps.
 If you can do a complete brake job, including packing and installing bearings, you can easily install these hubs yourself in your driveway, with basic mechanics tools, and please don’t forget the jack stands to support the vehicle and torque wrench to tighten the wheels!

 For the 86-93 Mazda B2200/2600 2 wheel drive 5 lug conversions; the front kit includes, 2 new hubs, 10 bolts for rotor to hub, 10 wheel studs. we are now using thread wheel stud conversion studs.
 If you are wanting to go real low with the truck, Lay frame or maybe body drop, you will need a high offset wheel.
 You will want to look for a front wheel drive offset wheel, narrow as possible (7.5”-8” is ideal), around a +40mm offset (the more the better, you can always space them out a little if desired, but it costs a lot to machine them extra to bring them in more and not all wheels can be done)!

 The stock wheel bearings and races are used and we recommend you replace yours when installing the kit, be sure to pack them properly with quality automotive wheel bearing grease.
 Consult your manual for proper instructions.

 The stock hub seals are used and you will need to install new seals with the new hubs.

-Euro style thread in wheel studs are used with a conical (cone) seat and 12mmx1.5 threads, the threaded shank of the studs is 1.1” long which from our experience wrks with most aftermarket wheels, if you plan on running factory wheels off another vehicle that are 5 bolt or something like Weld wheels, you may require different wheel studs, please advise us ahead of time and we can omit the studs from your order and you can get what you need from your local wheel store.
+We are now using thread in wheel stud conversion studs 1.26” long, which from our experience works with most aftermarket wheels, if you plan on running factory wheels off another vehicle that are 5 bolt or something like Weld wheels, you may require different wheel studs, please advise us ahead of time and we can omit the studs from your order and you can get what you need from your local wheel store.
 Be sure to check with your local wheel expert to make sure you are using the proper wheel nuts for your wheels, the threads are 12mm x 1.5.
 These are a "Race Quality" wheel stud, not the cheapest ones we could find!
 They are made in Europe, 10.9 grade hardness, black zinc coated.